PX4/PX4-user_guide/en/config/battery.md

 ## Basic Battery Settings (default) {#basic_settings}

-> **Note** This default/basic power configuration results in relatively course estimations due to fluctuations in the estimated charge as the measured voltage changes under load.
+> **Note** This default/basic power configuration results in relatively coarse estimations due to fluctuations in the estimated charge as the measured voltage changes under load.

 The basic battery settings configure PX4 to use the default method for capacity estimate.
 This method compares the measured raw battery voltage to the range between cell voltages for "empty" and "full" cells (scaled by the number of cells).